Checklist for international programme students and students taking freestanding courses

 For questions about your IT account, contact support@slu.se.

-Get started with the learning platform Canvas
+Getting started with the Canvas learning platform

 Read more about Canvas.